 Finance itself is a special branch of economics.
 This field concerns itself with the management of money, credit, and investments.
 Within finance, it’s the job of the employees to find the best deals and management techniques for their business to grow.

 With this in mind, how do these two relate?
 Since factoring is the management of money for the sake of the business, factoring is a perfect road to go down.
 By using factoring, a company’s growth can rise before they know it.

 Now let’s go through an example of factoring in finance so everyone understands:

 TechCo has three major clients: MouseTech, MassMedia, and HardSoftware.
 TechCo regularly supplies these companies with products.
-However, their payment comes thirty days after each shipment.
-This doesn’t work well for TechCo, who isn’t growing quickly and needs the money to pay their employees.
+However, its payment comes thirty days after the order is delivered and fulfilled.
+This doesn’t work well for TechCo, who is growing quickly and needs the money sooner to pay its employees.

-Their head of finance then offers the option of selling these outstanding accounts receivable, or factoring them.
-Without delay, TechCo contacts a factoring company, such as UC Funding, to get the process going.
+TechCo’s head of finance then offers the option of selling these invoices, or factoring them.
+Without delay, TechCo contacts a factoring company, such as United Capital Funding (UC Funding), to get the process going.

-It’s a simple process!
-Within days, you have most of the money you’re owed.
+It’s a simple integration into your cash flow process!
+After an invoice is verified, you’ll receive funds in the next business day.
 Never worry about payroll again and grow your business at the same time.

 Need Another Example Of Factoring In Finance?

-As we are part of a bank, UC Funding provides lower fees when you factor with us.
-Have a question or two?
-Feel free to contact us at 866.647.2680 so our specialists can answer any question you have.
-Are you interested in a free consultation?
-Visit us here to get started.
+As we are owned by an FDIC-insured bank, United Capital Funding provides lower fees when you factor with us.
+Have a question?
 Having an example of factoring in finance on hand allows you to see just what you’re missing!
-Contact UC Funding today and get your money today.